PriteshBD/QR-Code-Based-Cafe-Project/README.md

 # QR-Code-Based-Cafe-Project
 This is My Graduation Level Project that I have to submit at the final year, This Project is where one QR code can track of that table orders easily with integrated payment system also.
+In this system user comes to the cafe on the table they see a QR Code for them to order then they can pay and user also can see the how much time it will take to get the order completion